ImpromptuModular

 IM

 NoteEcho pairs particularly well with the ProbKey module, when using a low density setting on ProbKey.
 NoteEcho is well adapted to generative music, either controlling instrument VSTs through the VCV-Host module, or synth voices patched in Rack.
 For patched voices, the usual polyphonic ADSRs, oscillators, quantizers, etc. can easily be used down-chain of NoteEcho.
-An option in the right-click menu called “Filter out identical notes”, when activated, allows a certain amount of redundant note elimination, to avoid multiply hitting the same note when delays interact with the incoming notes.
+Low CPU mode, also an option in the right-click menu, decreases the rate at which the outputs are refreshed, but does not alter the input processing of the module.

 (Back to module list)